miklevin/MikeLev.in/_posts/2025-03-03-out-of-steam-adenosine.md

 any instance... because YAML!
 Nice and lightweight, and staged to actually be imported as a config file!

+## From Jupyter Notebooks to FastHTML: The Technical Process

 Now my system doesn't really import these things.
 Actually, the process is more like designing something in a Jupyter Notebook and then porting it over to FastHTML.
 These outlines have nothing to do with the technical process right